I won’t dwell on the detailed work of The Real Uganda here but this explains what we do and why we do it.

 Don’t worry, you’ll be nobody again when you leave.

-4. The Apparent Lack of Regulations
+4. The apparent lack of regulations

 It’s actually quite nice to be a part of a society that trusts its citizens not to do stupid things.

-5. Everyone is Welcome in Uganda
+5. everyone is welcome in uganda

 Volunteers work, but also dance, cook, laugh, and bond with a lot of people.

-6. People are the Same the World Over
+6. people are the same the world over

-When you volunteer, you’re really immersed in local culture, activities, and hopes and dreams.
-It’s almost scary how much myth surrounds “us” and “them”.
 A major volunteer light bulb moment happens within a week of being here.
 The realization that people in Uganda want pretty much the exact same thing that people in any country want.
 A roof over their heads, people to love, and interesting things to do to keep their minds active and bodies busy.

 People are people no matter where in the world they come from.

-7. Volunteering is Exhausting
+7. volunteering is exhausting

-You wake up with the roosters (who crow long before sun-up, by the way).
-Work all day in the heat.
-Walk the streets attracting the attention of everyone.
-Come home and play with the kids in your compound.
-Volunteers have to be “on” all the time.
 You are representing your country, your culture, and all things not Ugandan.
 Basically, you are in demand.
 It’s exhausting being Bratt Pitt and Angelina Jolie.

 Most nights, volunteers happily pass out before 9pm.

-8. Development is not All About Money
+8. development is not All about money

 Money is nice, your voice is better.

-It’s generally believed that the relatively less developed conditions in Uganda result in high danger and crime.
-(I’m working hard to change that!)
-After a few days on the ground, though, most volunteers exclaim about how safe it is.
 They realize it’s not poverty that creates crime, it’s disconnection.
 And people here are connected.
 Most Ugandans would rather be your friend than mug you.

 That said, don’t wander around in the middle of the night with a camera around your neck.
+And keep your phone inside your handbag when using public transportation.

-Life in Uganda is lived at a different pace.
-Ugandans live with their environment, not at odds with it – no one is trying to control things for future comfort.
-We live for today.
 And why not?
 There’s 12 months of sunny warm weather.
 The food is whole and largely organic.
 People take time to spend with one another.
 Children are allowed to be children.
 There’s no need to disappear into your phone for entertainment.
 There’s music and dancing everywhere everyday.

 When volunteers slow down and stop focusing on doing, and instead appreciate what is already happening, they never want to leave this place.